 When eating out

-- Ask your server for nutrition information and choose items that are lowest in saturated and trans fat
+- Ask your server if nutrition information is available.
+It may be on the restaurant’s website, pamphets or posters or directly on the menu.
+Choose items that are lowest in saturated and trans fat

-- Choose foods that are grilled, roasted, poached, sautéed or barbequed rather than deep-fried
+- Choose foods that are baked, grilled, roasted, poached, sautéed or barbequed rather than deep-fried

-- Order fish or legume-based entrees instead of meat or cheese-based entrees
+- Order fish or plant-based entrees instead of meat or cheese-based entrees

 - Order salads topped with nuts or seeds instead of cheese.
 Ask for a side of oil-based dressing

 - For side dishes, choose a tossed salad with an oil-based dressing or vegetables instead of fries or Caesar salad